Best diving in the world: 11 must-dive sites

-With 2900 kilometres of reef stretching across 5208 kilometres of coastline, the hardest part of planning a diving holiday is picking where to go in Australia.
+With 2900kms of reef stretching across 5208kms of coastline, the hardest part of planning a scuba diving holiday is picking where to go in Australia.

 Depending on the season you can dive with whales, sharks, turtles, manta rays, and just about every fish species under the sun.
 Yeah, we know, life is hard.